Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 government's power to "search" the citizenry's "persons, houses, papers, and effects" is usually cited as the legal framework for privacy and confidentiality issues.
-In the US a "sectoral" approach to privacy regulation, for example, the Family Education Rights and Privacy Act and the Health Insurance Portability and Accountability Act, is also used in situations where different economic areas have separate privacy laws [@Ohm2014].
-In addition, current legal restrictions and guidance on data collection in the industrial setting include the Fair Information Practice Principles dating from 1973 and underlying the Fair Credit Reporting Act from 1970 and the Privacy Act from 1974 [@Strandburg2014].
+In the US a "sectoral" approach to privacy regulation, for example, the Family Education Rights and Privacy Act through commercial transactions with a business, and hence is not covered by these frameworks.
-Federal agencies often have statutory oversight, such as Title 13 of the US Code for the Census Bureau, the Confidential Information Protection and Statistical Efficiency Act for federal statistical agencies, and Title 26 of the US Code for the Internal Revenue Service.

-Yet the generation of big data often takes place in the open, or through commercial transactions with a business, and hence is not covered by these frameworks.
 There are major questions as to what is reasonably private and what constitutes unwarranted intrusion [@Strandburg2014].